Apollo013/WCF_WindowsManagedService/README.md

 # WCF_WindowsManagedService

 A small client / service app demonstrating how to host a wcf service as a managed windows service and then accessing it via a console client app.

 ---

 Developed with VS 2015 Community.

+---

-This app include the installer for this service.
+This app includes an installer for this service.
 The resources below will show you how to install & run the service.

 This is just a simple calculator service hosted as a windows service and accessed via console client.